ms/buildtogether.tech/delivery/index.md

 ---
 ---

-<span class="fixme">grades https://github.com/gvwilson/buildtogether.tech/issues/41</span>
+In most courses, once you submit an assignment you never have to work on it again.
+Project courses are different:

+1. Assignments are cumulative, i.e., each one builds on the ones before it.

-In most courses, once you've handed in an assignment you're done with it.
-Course projects are different: they often roll forward from one term to the next, so the end of one team's involvement isn't necessarily the end of the project, and they are meant to simulate real life, where delivery of a particular version is just another step in the product lifecycle.
-This chapter describes some things you might be asked to do during your project or at its end; even if you're not asked, most of them are worth doing.
+1. Projects may roll forward from one term to the next, so the end of one team's involvement isn't necessarily the end of the project.

+1. These courses are meant to simulate real life, where delivery of a particular version is just another step in the product lifecycle.

+This chapter describes some things you might be asked to do when wrapping up.
+Even if they aren't required, doing them is good practice for working in the real world.

+## What to Deliver

-At a bare minimum, your project should finish with:
+At a minimum, your finished project should have:

-1. An attractive home page with an elevator pitch and a few paragraphs or bullet lists to help newcomers orient themselves.
+1. A home page with an elevator pitch and a few paragraphs or bullet lists to help newcomers orient themselves.

 1. An architectural overview, including a block diagram of the major components and a walkthrough of the processing cycle.